GafferHQ/gaffer/doc/source/WorkingWithTheNodeGraph/SpreadsheetNode/index.md

 The enabled switch is tied to the cell's enabled state: disabling the cell disables the tweak.
 A tweak plug cell can be disabled in the Default row, letting you bypass the tweak entirely when none of the rows apply.

+### Working with a spreadsheet ###

+The spreadsheet generally behaves like a traditional 'office' spreadsheet application:

+- Single-click a cell to select it.
+- Double-click a cell to edit its value.
+- Use the arrow keys and <kbd>Return</kbd> to navigate/edit cells.
+- <kbd>Shift</kbd>/<kbd>Ctrl</kbd> click to extend the selection to cover multiple cells.

+When multiple cells are selected, they can be copied and pasted between rows, columns or even different spreadsheets.
+If all the values are of the same type, the whole selection can be edited in one go to quickly change multiple values.

+> Note : Right-click menu items and keyboard shortcuts always operate on the whole selection.

 ### Disconnecting a plug from a spreadsheet ###